Peer Mentorship

 Program Contact

-This 12-week career and professional development program is tailored for first-and second-year students from underrepresented and historically marginalized identity groups at UT.
+The Longhorn Career Peer Mentor Program is a 12-week career and professional development program is tailored for first-and second-year students at UT.
+We highly encourage students from underrepresented and marginalized identities to apply.
+Applications open at the end of each semester.

-Each mentee is matched with a junior or senior-level Career Identity Mentor for weekly meetings on a range of career topics.
+Each mentee is matched with a Longhorn Career Peer Mentor for weekly meetings on a range of career topics.
 At the end of the program, each mentee will have crafted a professional resume and cover letter, developed a personal pitch, completed a practice interview, and become proficient in strategically navigating HookedIn and HireUTexas.
-Mentees also participate in monthly group sessions to discuss and learn about diversity, equity and inclusion topics tied to career development with all members of the program cohort.
+Mentees also participate in seven group sessions to discuss their own values, interests, personalities, and skills, and how their lived experience is tied to career development.

 The goal of the program is to empower each mentee to accomplish their individual career goals while building a strong connection, community and sense of belonging on the Forty Acres.